An Open Letter to Rick Mahorn, the First Timberwolf

 You and I had a very unique encounter in the Fall of 1989.
 For me, it was once in a lifetime.

 When I stepped onto the court as one of the starters, you immediately locked in on me and started playfully pushing me around.
 As we were matching up you mugged for the camera and said “I’ll take the kid with the Jordan shirt.”
 As you spoke, you shoved me while grabbing my shirt at the same time.
 It ripped up the side.
 The shirt was pretty threadbare.
-I wore it a lot back then.
+I wore it a LOT back then.

-I was still kind of pissed though.
-You just ripped my Jordan shirt!
 The game went on and we went our separate ways.
 You ended up getting traded to Philadelphia and never played a game for the Timberwolves.

 Fast forward to summer 2018.
 I started developing my own documentary about the disappointments of being a Minnesota sports fan.
 The film is about the bad things that have happened to Minnesota teams, but more importantly my personal experiences and involvement with those events.

 How could they have forgotten the first Timberwolf?
 Most people think its Pooh, and no disrespect meant to him, but yours was the first name on the roster.
-Some argue that you never played a game for the team.
+Some argue that you never played a game for the Wolves.
 There are many examples of players being part of a team and never playing.
 The Vikings drafted Dimitrius Underwood.
 He lasted one day at training camp and yet most still consider him a Viking.

 I also think Minnesotans should hear your side of the story and understand that it wasn’t that you hated Minnesota, it was about having to start over after fighting your way to the top (at least I hope it was).